 GeneAxis does not calculate personal disease risk.
 It does not tell you that you are "likely" to develop a condition.
 No such calculation is scientifically defensible at the individual level, and we will not pretend otherwise.

-What we do is surface what is publicly known about the genes in your genome — their biology, their population-level constraints, and the clinical literature built around them.
+What we do is surface what is publicly known about the genes in your genome.
+The genes biology, their population-level constraints, and the clinical literature built around them.
 What that means for you is a question for you, your curiosity, and where relevant, a clinician.

 GeneAxis is a research tool.
 It is not diagnostic.
 It is not medical advice.